Audition and Theory Placement Test Information

 Woodwind and Brass – Woodwind and brass players interested in scheduling an on-campus audition should contact the Coordinator of Wind Instrument Studies, Dr. Cassandra Hibbard, to arrange an audition time.

-Percussion – Percussionists interested in scheduling an on-campus audition should contact the Chair of Applied Studies, Dr. Cassandra Hibbard, to arrange an audition time.
+Percussion – Percussionists interested in scheduling an on-campus audition should contact Dr. Cassandra Hibbard, to arrange an audition time.

 Music Theory Placement Test Information

 - A.P.
 Music Theory: Incoming students who have taken the Music Theory Advanced Placement (A.P.)
 Test and received a composite score of 4 or above are automatically eligible for the Advanced Section of MUSC 105 and therefore are exempt from taking the placement test.
 Find the meeting day and time for the advanced section by checking ASIST.
 Students should request that their score report be sent to Liberty University directly from the College Board Website (use Liberty's school code: 5385).
 Contact the Music Theory Coordinator to be added to the class. *A.P. testing does not qualify students to test out of Music Theory courses here at Liberty.